 The PREA Compliance Manager was interviewed and asked how the agency determines housing and programs for transgender or intersex inmates.
-The PREA Compliance Manager stated that the facility uses a multi-disciplinary team made up of medical/mental health staff, Warden, Major, and Unit Manager to conduct housing assignments and programs for transgender inmates.
+The PREA Compliance Manager stated that the facility uses a multi-disciplinary team made up of medical/mental health staff, Unit Manager, Chief of Housing and Programs, Institutional Manager, and the Department of Education Supervisor to conduct housing assignments and programs for transgender inmates.
+Then the Assistant Warden approves all decisions made by the MDT.
 She also stated that the counselor would check the deviation form in CORIS and conduct a follow-up meeting.
 The PCM indicated that the deviation form can only be changed during the two meetings that are scheduled in the twelve-month period.
 The PREA Compliance Manager also indicated that the inmate's request would be taken into consideration and that the inmate would have full access to all programs.

-The facility reported one transgender inmate being housed at the ICCC at the time of the on-site audit phase.
-The Auditor was able to conduct an interview with that individual.
-The inmate indicated that she was asked about her own concerns about her safety.
-This transgender inmate utilized the cross-gender search deviation form when asked about how she wanted to be searched.
+The facility reported three transgender inmates being housed at the RNCC at the time of the on-site audit phase.
+The Auditor was able to conduct an interview with each transgender inmate.
+Two transgender inmates indicated that they were asked about her own concerns about their safety and one transgender inmate indicated that she was not asked.
+All three transgender inmates utilize the cross-gender search deviation form when asked about how they wanted to be searched.
 The evidence collected for this provision shows that the facility does consider housing assignments involving transgender and intersex individual on a case-by-case basis.
 Therefore, through written policy and interviews conducted, the facility has demonstrated that it meets this provision.